astropy/astropy/docs/development/pd/contributing_environment.rst

 Option 3: using Docker
 ~~~~~~~~~~~~~~~~~~~~~~

-pandas provides a ``DockerFile`` in the root directory to build a Docker image
+astropy provides a ``DockerFile`` in the root directory to build a Docker image
-with a full pandas development environment.
+with a full astropy development environment.

 **Docker Commands**

 Build the Docker image::

     # Build the image
-    docker build -t pandas-dev .
+    docker build -t astropy-dev .

 Run Container::

     # Run a container and bind your local repo to the container
     # This command assumes you are running from your local repo
     # but if not alter ${PWD} to match your local repo path
-    docker run -it --rm -v ${PWD}:/home/pandas pandas-dev
+    docker run -it --rm -v ${PWD}:/home/astropy astropy-dev

 *Even easier, you can integrate Docker with the following IDEs:*